anony2020off/Bruce-Themes/README.md

 ### 🎬 Changing the Boot Animation

-There are currently two boot animation options available:
+There are currently three boot animation options available:

 - **Dedsec animation edited by Wendell Silva**
 - **Bruce animation created by Ali Akkok**